🦋 When Only an Original Will Do 🦋

-Mia Pratt's next United States art exhibit will be held in November of 2018 at Exposed gallery in downtown Phoenix, Arizona.
-An artist reception will be held on November 2nd from 6-10 pm in conjunction with the First Friday Art Walk.
+Mia Pratt's next United States art exhibit will be held on November 2, 2018, at Exposed Studio Gallery in downtown Phoenix, Arizona.
+An artist reception will be held from 6-10 pm in conjunction with the First Friday Art Walk.
 Mia's work will remain on exhibit through Christmas.

 Mia's style combines the loosely-defined strokes of impressionism with delicate areas of detailing to convey a romanticized point of view that blends realism with fantasy for an intoxicating visual experience.
 Her lush compositions tempt the eye through colorful feasts of texture and luminosity, while subtle symbolism and hidden narratives peak the imagination.
 She uses a combination of oil paints, impasto medium, metallic finishes and translucent glazing to attain the luminescent quality that defines her work.